-Besides performing to capacity audiences at its own yearly subscription series, The City Choir has collaborated and performed with The National Symphony Orchestra and The Washington National Opera Orchestra at The Kennedy Center and at Wolf Trap Farm Park for the Performing Arts.
-It has performed under the batons of such noted conductors as Stephen Lord, Randall Craig Fleischer, Ludwig Wicki, and Marvin Hamlisch.
-City Choir has also been honored to join with The Defiant Requiem Foundation and maestro Murry Sidlin to present performances of The Defiant Requiem at the Kennedy Center, Strathmore Hall, and Avery Fisher Hall at New York’s Lincoln Center.
+Besides performing to capacity audiences in its own yearly subscription series, City Choir has sung with The National Symphony Orchestra and The Washington National Opera Orchestra at The Kennedy Center and at Wolf Trap Farm Park for the Performing Arts.
+The chorus has sung under the batons of such noted conductors as Stephen Lord, Randall Craig Fleischer, Ludwig Wicki, and Marvin Hamlisch.
+City Choir has also been honored to join with The Defiant Requiem Foundation and Maestro Murry Sidlin to present performances of The Defiant Requiem at the Kennedy Center, Strathmore Hall, and Avery Fisher Hall at New York’s Lincoln Center.

-Additional memorable orchestral performances by City Choir during its first nine seasons under Maestro Shafer’s baton include Bach’s Mass in B Minor and Magnificat, Bernstein’s Chichester Psalms, Fauré’s Requiem, Monteverdi’s Marian Vespers of 1610, Mozart’s Requiem, Vivaldi’s Gloria, and the world premiere of Lux Aeterna by Robert Shafer.
-The City Choir of Washington commemorated the 60th anniversary of the coronation of Queen Elizabeth II with a performance that featured the world premiere of John Tavener’s Three Hymns of George Herbert, written specifically for the Diamond Jubilee festivities, and with the composer present for the program of British choral music in the setting of the Washington National Cathedral.
+Additional memorable orchestral performances by City Choir during its first ten seasons under Maestro Shafer’s baton include Bach’s Mass in B minor and Magnificat, Bernstein’s Chichester Psalms, Fauré’s Requiem, Monteverdi’s Marian Vespers of 1610, Mozart’s Requiem, Vivaldi’s Gloria, and the world premiere of Lux Aeterna by Robert Shafer.
+The City Choir of Washington commemorated the 60th anniversary of the coronation of Queen Elizabeth II with a concert of British choral music that featured the world premiere of John Tavener’s Three Hymns of George Herbert, written specifically for the Diamond Jubilee festivities.
+The composer was present for the program, which was given at the Washington National Cathedral.

-The City Choir roster is composed of 120 experienced, professional-caliber volunteer singers who hail from throughout the greater Washington metropolitan area, even extending out to Annapolis and Frederick, MD, south to Springfield, VA, and sometimes into Pennsylvania and West Virginia.
+The City Choir roster is composed of 120 experienced, professional-caliber volunteer singers who hail from throughout the greater Washington metropolitan area, even extending out to Annapolis and Frederick, Maryland, south to Springfield, Virginia, and sometimes into Pennsylvania and West Virginia.
 The singers state enthusiastically that it is worth the drive to have the privilege to sing with Maestro Shafer.

-Organizationally, The City Choir of Washington exists to dedicate itself to inspiring singers, audience members and the community at large to discover the rich musical and cultural heritage of choral music.
-Through performances and educational and community outreach programs such as The City Singers, our high school Partners in Song, and commitment to spotlighting emerging American Artist soloists, The City Choir of Washington aims to nurture the next generation of performers and audience members.
+The City Choir of Washington seeks to inspire singers, audience members, and the community at large to discover the rich musical and cultural heritage of choral music and, in the words of Maestro Shafer, “to create beauty and give our audiences an escape from our deeply troubled world and a vision of a new world truly at peace and filled with love.”
+Also, through performances and educational and community outreach programs such as The City Singers, the high school Partners in Song, and commitment to spotlighting emerging American soloists, The City Choir of Washington aims to nurture the next generation of performers and audience members.